KansasCityWomeninTechnology/CodingAndCocktailsWorksheetSession6/docs/ws1-intro/README.md

 # Introducing JavaScript {#top}
 We will explore the building blocks for programming-- variables, math operators, and data types using JavaScript.
+JavaScript is one of many programming languages used for application development.

 <!-- trick markdown to give me a little space between these two sections of text -->
 ##